Heart failure with preserved ejection fraction: Hypertension

 Conditions, such as hypertension, that encourage increased left ventricular afterload can lead to structural changes in the heart on a gross, as well as a microscopic level.
 It is thought that increased pressure, in concert with a pro-inflammatory state (insulin resistance, obesity), encourage ventricular stiffening and remodeling that lead to poor cardiac output seen in HFpEF.
 There changes are a result of left ventricular muscle hypertrophy caused by the high pressure, leading to the left ventricle becoming stiff.
+However the role of the "hypertensive heart disease" as a direct cause of heart failure with preserved ejection fraction remains a matter of debate.
+Some authors have noted that the link between hypertensive remodeling and the development of clinically overt heart failure has not been consistently demonstrated in longitudinal studies, suggesting that this relationship may reflect an association rather than a direct causal pathway.

+A similar condition of increased afterload is exemplified by aortic stenosis.
+Aortic stenosis (narrowing of the aortic valve, which separates the left ventricle from the aorta) may cause the ventricular muscle to be hypertrophied, stiff, as a result of the increased pressure needed to pump across a narrowed valve.
+This can lead to HFpEF.
+In this setting, impaired diastolic function is primarily related to the increased afterload imposed by the valvular obstruction rather than to intrinsic myocardial disease.
+Improvement in diastolic function following relief of the obstruction has been documented, suggesting that the observed abnormalities are largely dependent on loading conditions rather than reflecting a primary cardiomyopathic process.
+In this setting, diastolic dysfunction is primarily driven by the markedly increased afterload imposed by the valvular obstruction, rather than by intrinsic stiffness of the hypertrophied myocardium.

 Ischemia

 Ischemia, or inadequate oxygenation of the heart muscle (myocardium), is observed in a high proportion of HFpEF patients.
 This ischemia may be secondary to coronary artery disease, or a result of the previously described changes in microvasculature.

 Ischemia can result in impaired relaxation of the heart; when myocytes fail to relax appropriately, myosin cross bridges remain intact and generate tension throughout diastole and thus increase stress on the heart.
 This is termed partial persistent systole.
 Ischemia may manifest in distinct ways, either as a result of increasing tissue oxygen demand, or diminished ability of the heart to supply oxygen to the tissue.
 The former is the result of stress, such as exercise, while the latter is the result of reduced coronary flow.